koenderks/jfa/README.md

 - `sampling()`

 This function takes a data frame and performs sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
 The returned `jfaSampling` object has a `print()` and a `plot()` method.
+The `sampleSize` argument can also be an object of class `jfaPlanning`.

-`sampling(population = NULL, sampleSize = NULL, bookValues = NULL, algorithm = "random", units = "record", intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`
+`sampling(population = NULL, sampleSize, bookValues = NULL, algorithm = "random", units = "record", intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`

 **Evaluation: Calculating confidence bounds for audit samples**